Eggysgames/Laser-Nodes/README.md

 # Laser Nodes
 === Usage ===

 You are free to use all code and design, but I only ask that you use your <b>own artwork and animations</b> I have left my own in there to be used for learning purposes only for you to replace later.
+Thanks :)

 === Play ===